Home • Welcome to ALSO!

 Additional Resources

-U.S. District Court Opinions and Orders (from 2004 on) … [Justia, Inc. (Cal.)] — This web page enables searching for cases and orders by party names as well as by keywords in texts.
-The database covers cases and orders from district courts throughout the United States, in the period from January 1, 2004, to the current date.
+U.S. district court opinions and orders … [Justia, Inc. (Cal.)] — This web page enables searching for cases and orders by party names as well as by keywords in texts.
+The database covers cases and orders from district courts throughout the United States, in the period from January 1, 2004, to the current date, as well as a few cases from preceding years back to 2000.

-CourtWeb … [U.S. District Court, Middle District of Pennsylvania] — This web site provides information on selected recent rulings of those judges who have elected to make information available in this form.
-Participating courts (which are not numerous) are located in several states.
+CourtWeb … [U.S. District Court, Middle Dist. of Pa.] — Information on selected recent rulings of various judges, on U.S. district courts in several states, who have elected to make information available in this form.

-Civil Cases Database (from 1987 on) … [Theodore Eisenberg & Kevin M. Clermont, Cornell Law School (N.Y.)] — Searchable database of various statistical facts (not the actual facts in the cases) derived from millions of civil cases concluded in all of the U.S. district courts since 1987 (as explained on the main page).
+District courts — civil cases database (1987–2000) … [Theodore Eisenberg & Kevin M. Clermont, Cornell Law Sch.
+(N.Y.)] — Searchable database of various statistical facts (not the actual facts in the cases) derived from civil cases concluded in all of the U.S. district courts up to 2000, beginning with 1978 (for cases with completed trials) or 1987 (all cases).

-Public Access to Court Electronic Records … [Administrative Office of the U.S. Courts] — Information on how to obtain case information and dockets, downloadable for a fee, directly from the courts (including bankruptcy courts).
+Public Access to Court Electronic Records (PACER) … [Administrative Off. of the U.S. Courts] — How to obtain case information and dockets, downloadable for a fee, directly from the courts (including bankruptcy courts).

 Top